pabaq/CarND-Behavioral-Cloning/README.md

 ```

 The cropping function is useful to let the network focus on the relevant part of the image,
 the road.
-The resizing and color space conversion are used to transform the image into the
+Resizing and color space conversion are used to transform the image into the
 format used in the Nvidia paper.

-Let's have a look on the augmentations and their influence on the steering on some randomly
+Let's take a look on the augmentations and their influence on the steering for some randomly
-chosen images.
+selected images.

-![][augmentation]
+![][augcrop]

 ## Training and Validation

 - The collected data is split into 80% training and 20% validation data.
-- An Adam optimizer is used with the default learning rate of 0.001.
+- An Adam optimizer with a default learning rate of 0.001 is used.
-- As loss criterion for this regression task the MSE loss is chosen.
+- The loss criterion chosen for this regression task is the MSE loss.
 It measures how well
-  the network is predicting the steering for each provided image sample.
+  the network predicts the steering for each image sample provided.
 - The network is trained for 10 epochs with a batch size of 128 samples.
-- A python generator is defined which delivers the training and validation batches on the
+- A python generator is defined to provide the training and validation batches on the
   fly during training or validation.
 No need to load the complete data into the memory.
 - Each sample of the available training data is used exactly once per epoch.
-However it may
+However, it may
   be randomly augmented.
 - The training is performed with the desired augmentation probabilities and the desired
   preprocessing steps.
-- Whereas the validation is only performed on the unaugmented center camera image.
-It may
+- Validation, on the other hand, is performed using only the unaugmented center camera image.
-  also be preprocessed, depending on the investigations pipeline.
+  Depending on the investigation pipeline, it may also be preprocessed.

-Some of the investigations performed on the way to teach the network to autonomously drive
+Some of the investigations performed to teach the network to drive the car autonomously around
-the car around both tracks are shown in the table below.
-The complete table can be found in
+both tracks are listed in the table below.
+The complete table can be found in the [``models``][models]
-the [``models``][models] folder.
+folder.

 ![][investigations]
 &nbsp;